first things first

 Weddings are a luxury item and come with luxury costs.

-But back to you and your wedding!
 The average cost of weddings is around $27,000.
 That’s a lot of money to spend on one day and not remember it 5, 10, 20 years from now.
 That’s a lot of planning and saving and coordinating.
 There are a lot of blood, sweat, and tears that go into planning a wedding.

 So my point is, why would you plan such an event and not make sure you remember it?